A team of medical specialists, nurses and other health professionals is likely to coordinate your liver cancer treatment.

 Chemotherapy and TACE

-Chemotherapy is the use of drugs to stop, shrink or slow cancer growth.
+Chemotherapy uses drugs to stop, shrink or slow the cancer.
 If your liver cancer has spread or you have secondary cancer, chemotherapy may be given through a vein to treat your whole body.
 This also affects healthy cells.

 If you have primary cancer, you may be offered ‘transarterial chemoembolisation’ (TACE), a more targeted form of chemotherapy.